 The cocoa plantations, owned by the members of the Valle Río Apurímac Coffee Agricultural Cooperative, date mostly from 30 to 40 years ago, these are native to the area of the Valle de los Ríos Apurímac and Ene

 Promising clones of the VRAEM, with special characteristics, such as: VRAE 99 (“Cacao ganzo”), VRAE 94, VRAE 81, VRAE 15, VRAE 44, VRAE 2, Bella Vista and others.

-Cocoa beans have a variety of flavors, among which it is rescued: sweet, banana flavor, walnut, dried fruit, chilli, fresh fruit, melon, floral, broom, pepper species, clove, among others.
+Sweet, banana flavor, walnut, dried fruit, chilli, fresh fruit, melon, floral, broom, pepper species, clove, among others.